How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 - Solve problems which require knowing percentage and decimal equivalents of ½, ¼, ⅕, ⅖, ⅘ and those fractions with a denominator of a multiple of 10 or 25.

-What your child needs to know about fractions, decimals and percentages in Year 6
+What children need to know about fractions, decimals and percentages in Year 6

 Year 6 is the time when all of the learning your child has been doing in primary school is tested, but there are still a few things they will be taught about understanding and comparing fractions, decimals and percentages this year, including how to:

-- Use common factors to simplify fractions; use common multiples to express fractions in the same denomination
+- Use common factors when going through the process of how to simplify fractions; use common multiples to express fractions in the same denomination

 - Compare and order fractions, including fractions > 1